MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-about-calculating-standard-cost.md

  Material costs are costs that are associated with subassemblies and purchased raw material.
 Material unit cost can consist of direct and indirect cost elements.

 -   Direct material cost represents an invoiced amount for purchased raw materials or the processing cost of a subassembly.
--   Indirect material cost, or *overhead*, can represent elements such as inventory carrying costs for the finished item after it is produced.
+-   Indirect material cost, or *overhead*, can represent elements such as stock carrying costs for the finished item after it is produced.

 The setup of the material cost for purchased items that affect direct and indirect cost depends on the costing method that you have selected for the specified item.
 You set up cost information for either costing method on the item card.
 For more information, see [Register New Items](inventory-how-register-new-items.md).